 The goal of New Southern Photography is to create a space for conversation about the region.
 This exhibition will not only highlight recent contributions the American South has made to the world through photography, but also serve as a platform to broaden the understanding and appreciation of this complicated, contested, and often misunderstood region.
 New Southern Photography follows in the rich tradition of Southern literature, where storytelling is paramount.

 It could be said that photography has been the American South’s greatest contribution to 20th century art.
 Southern photographers – William Christenberry, Sally Mann, and William Eggleston – are international art superstars who pioneered the “Southernization” of the contemporary global photographic aesthetic.
 Following the trajectory of Christenberry, Eggleston and Mann, New Southern Photography looks at the photographic innovators of today who are influencing the visualization of the American South to a global audience.

-New Southern Photography is being curated by Richard McCabe, Ogden Museum of Art’s Curator of photography.
+New Southern Photography is being curated by Richard McCabe, Ogden Museum of Southern Art’s Curator of Photography.